louisabraham/licheat/README.md

 - Set the HTTPS proxy in Firefox to `localhost:8080`
 - [Install the extension in Firefox](https://extensionworkshop.com/documentation/develop/temporary-installation-in-firefox/)

+The extension probably works with minor modifications in Chrome.

 ## Usage

 - Go to lichess.org